 After 25 years building enterprise systems β from Wells Fargo's identity platform to HP's webOS ecosystem to Ericsson's global streaming infrastructure β I realized something: the craft of software engineering has fundamentally changed.

 The skills that matter now aren't memorizing APIs or writing boilerplate.
 They're architectural intuition, problem decomposition, and knowing how to orchestrate AI models to produce reliable, production-quality output.
-I spent 8 months proving this β not by reading papers, but by shipping real products.
+I've been proving this since late 2025 β not by reading papers, but by shipping real products.
 Every product below was built by one engineer and an LLM Council of AI collaborators.

 The Onyx RAG Platform below is one example β a retrieval-augmented generation system with multi-tenant architecture, custom PDF connectors, and semantic search.
 It's the kind of system enterprises need, and it took weeks instead of quarters to prototype.